Vauryx/advancedspelleffects/README.md

 ```javascript
 game.AdvancedSpellEffects.${spell name}(options)
 ```
-options should be an object structured like this:
+"options" should be an object structured like this:
 {version: "Version Name", arguments...}
 ### Possible versions are:
 * "MIDI"
 * "ItemMacro"

 The arguments will depend on the spell and version you are using.

 ## Currently available spells